achorg/ach2025-website/en/program.md

 ## Conference Program

-Registered participants may access the full conference program in ConfTool.
+Registered participants ([register for the conference here](https://members.ach.org/civicrm/event/info/?id=20&reset=1)!) may access the full conference program in [ConfTool](https://www.conftool.pro/ach2023/).
 Information about virtual spaces (Zoom and Work Adventure) will be shared in ConfTool and via direct email to attendees.

 ---